-This film draws upon anthropological and comic studies research that informs the book, Adventure Comics and Youth Cultures in India by Raminder Kaur and Saif Eqbal (Routledge, 2018).
+The film draws upon anthropological and comic studies research that informs the book, Adventure Comics and Youth Cultures in India by Raminder Kaur and Saif Eqbal (Routledge, 2018)

-A film by Tarun Jasani and Raminder Kaur
+A film by Raminder Kaur and Tarun Jasani

 London premier at: